 Coffeehouse chains - additional information

-The revenue of the coffee and snack shop industry in the United States has risen steadily since 2002, despite taking a dip in 2009, and was forecasted to reach around 32.46 billion U.S. dollars in 2016, with 55,246 establishments during the same year.
+The revenue of the coffee and snack shop industry in the United States has risen steadily since 2002, despite taking a dip in 2009, and was forecasted to reach around 32.46 billion U.S. dollars in 2016.

-During a survey held by the National Coffee Association in 2014, more than half of the respondents said they drink coffee when they need to wake up, while a minority of the respondents said they drink coffee when they are thirsty or want to have a healthy drink.
-The same survey found that consumers want to limit their coffee consumption for various reasons.
-The most common reason (for 47 percent of respondents) was to limit caffeine intake.
-Interestingly, 17 percent of the survey respondents were worried about the carbon footprint of the coffee they drink and 16 percent were concerned about the economic inequality for those who grow coffee.
+During a Hot Drinks survey held by Statista in 2017, 62 percent of the respondents said they drink coffee because they like the taste, while seven percent of the respondents said they drink coffee when they want a healthy drink.
+A survey held by the National Coffee Association in 2016 found that consumers want to limit their coffee consumption for various reasons.
+The most common reason (for 45 percent of respondents) was to limit caffeine intake.
+Interestingly, 16 percent of the survey respondents were worried about the carbon footprint of the coffee they drink and another 16 percent were concerned about the economic inequality for those who grow coffee.